TickTeam/guide-tt/ticktick_web_app/how_to_change_password.md

 ###How to change password?
 1.Click the avatar on top right corner.

-2.Enter “Settings”> “Account”.
+2.Click “Settings” and then choose “Account”.

-3.Click “change password” and you are able to enter your new password.
+3.Click “Change Password” and then you need to input your current password and new password.